SinmisolaE/what-happens-when/README.rst

 * The browser checks the hostname for characters that are not in ``a-z``, ``A-Z``, ``0-9``, ``-``, or ``.``.
-* Since the hostname is ``google.com`` there won't be any, but if there were the browser would apply `Punycode`_ encoding to the hostname portion of the URL.
+* Since the hostname is ``google.com`` there won't be any, but if there were the browser would apply `Punycode`_encoding to the hostname portion of the URL which is then used by the search engine.

 Check HSTS list
 ---------------